cavaunpeu/statistics-all-along/presentation.md

 Out[2]: {2: .09, 5: .32, 3: .17, 9: .42}
 ```

-The possible values of a random variable are dictated by a probability distribution.

 ---

+The realized values of a random variable are dictated by its probability distribution.

+--

-What probability distributions dictate the values of our random variables?
+* What probability distributions dictate the values of our random variables?

+---

 Let's start by writing our data as draws from a distribution.